-Go Online with HQ
+Go Online With HQ

-HQ designer Natalia Solodukha and front end developer Olga Gaishoon, created the online store for Gazeboes Australia.
+HQ designer Natalia Solodukha and front end developer Olga Gaishoon created the online store for Gazeboes Australia.
 The company has been in business since 1985, has served over 68,000 customers and welcomes more than 8,000 new customers to its store each month.
 Within five minutes of visiting the site, customers are greeted with a live chat panel, welcoming them to the site and asking how they can help.
-The website explains in its “ABout Us” segment that:
+The website explains in its “About Us” segment that:

 “This is just the same as when you walk into a real store – there’s someone there to help you find the best product for your needs.
 So don’t hesitate to ask us for information – we’re willing to help.”

-Images of families and smiling faces using the products in inviting settings greet visitors to the page.
+Images of families and smiling faces using the products in inviting settings to greet visitors to the page.
 These two tools are a step in the right direction, bringing human elements to online retail.

 Kick Off With Your Project Today